HoLilla/How_do_we_relate_to_our_heart/README.md

+# Data and scripts supporting published article by Hodossy, Ainley and Tsakiris(2021)?

-# How do we relate to our heart?
+* Title: How do we relate to our heart?
 Neurobehavioral differences across three types of engagement with cardiac interoception

 Biological Psychology,
 Volume 165,